uktrade/data-hub-frontend/README.md

     DATA_HUB_BACKEND_SECRET_ACCESS_KEY=frontend-key
     ```

-7. The environment variables copied from Vault and `sample.env` are set up for running both the frontend and the API using the docker.
+7. The environment variables copied from `sample.env` are set up for running both the frontend and the API using the docker.
 To run the frontend natively, the following variables will need to be changed to:
     ```
     REDIS_HOST=localhost
     REDIS_URL=redis://localhost:6379